This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Yes!
 Reheat over low heat on the stove, while stirring, until heated through.

-- Make it a traditional clam chowder by using clams
+- Make it a traditional clam chowder by using baby clams.

-- Try making a shrimp chowder with just shrimp
+- Try making a shrimp chowder with large shrimp.

 Try more of our easy soup recipes!